FAQs

 What is the RSPCA Approved Farming Scheme’s vision and mission?

 To achieve this, the RSPCA has developed detailed animal welfare standards that go beyond what’s legally required in Australia.
-The Scheme assesses farms and abattoirs against these standards to then certify Producers.
-Brands who source from Producers with RSPCA Approved certification can market this to their customers through use of the RSPCA Approved logo.
+The RSPCA Approved Farming Scheme assesses farms and abattoirs against these standards and if conforming give Producers a certification status.
+Brands that source from Producers with RSPCA Approved certification can market this to their customers through use of the RSPCA Approved logo.

 What does the RSPCA Approved logo mean?

-When you see the RSPCA Approved logo on a product in the supermarket or on a menu, you can be sure that the product/ingredient came from a Producer certified to the RSPCA’s detailed Standard for animal welfare.How has COVID-19 affected the RSPCA Approved Farming Scheme’s operations?
+When you see the RSPCA Approved logo on a product in the supermarket or on a menu, you can be sure that the product or ingredient came from a Producer certified to the RSPCA’s detailed animal welfare standards.

 How do you make sure Producers are adhering to the RSPCA’s detailed animal welfare Standard?